 Terra Gallery’s clean, minimalist design serves as a blank canvas for artists and event planners alike, allowing for the creation of unique and tailored experiences.

-This is a primarily indoor venue, which may work best for the SF weather.
+This is primarily an indoor venue, which may work best for SF weather.
 There is also a 3,000 square foot outdoor patio.
 The venue’s popular Instagram page describes it as ‘contemporary, elegant, versatile’, which is perfect!

 The open, versatile space of Terra Gallery may require significant decoration and planning to create an intimate setting for personal events like weddings, which ups the budget and certainly requires a wedding planner/designer.